 By far the most important aspect of controlling EMS and preventing laminitis in overweight horses and ponies is diet management as follows:

 - They should not be given grain, food mixes with molasses, or unlimited access to pasture.
-If they require additional energy, non-starch alternatives such as or non-molassed sugar beet can be fed.
+If they require additional energy, non-starch alternatives such as non-molassed sugar beet can be fed.

 - Avoid sweet treats, even succulents like apples and carrots.
 (Sorry - this will be bad news for some of you!)